altoviso/bd-smoke/README.md

 Now run the test: in the browser, navigate to...
 ```
-<as-required-for-your-environment>/node_modules/smoke/browser-runner.html?p="../test/trivial-nonAMD"
+<as required for your environment><your project directory>/node_modules/bd-smoke/browser-runner.html?p=../../test/trivial-nonAMD.js

+*warning* the -p argument is relative to <as required for your environment><your project directory>/node_modules/bd-smoke/browser-runner.html
 ```
 ## Getting Started in the Browser with AMD

-Assuming you have a `test` directory in the root of your project, create the file`trivial-amd.js` in that directory that looks like this:
+Assuming you have a `test` directory in the root of your project, create the file`trivial-AMD.js` in that directory that looks like this:

 ```
-require(["smoke"], function(smoke){
+define(["smoke"], function(smoke){
 	const assert = smoke.assert;

 	smoke.defTest({